Understanding Weinstein’s charges and potential punishment

-NEW YORK (AP) - A look at the charges against Harvey Weinstein, 67, and the punishment the once-revered Hollywood titan could face if convicted.
+NEW YORK (AP) - A look at the charges against Harvey Weinstein, 67, and the punishment the once-revered Hollywood titan could face if convicted at his New York City rape trial.
 A jury of seven men and five women started deliberating Tuesday in the closely watched #MeToo trial.
 To convict or acquit Weinstein on any charge, their verdict must be unanimous.

 Scores of women have come forward in recent years to accuse Weinstein of sexual misconduct, but his New York City trial stems from just three allegations.